-LEBTRADE helps exporters discover promising new markets, ensure adherence to legal requirements and standards and learn how to expand their businesses outside Lebanon.
+LEBTRADE helps exporters discover promising new markets, ensure adherence to legal

 LEBTRADE visitors can find information on promising export markets, potential buyers, import and export controls, commercial roadmaps and requirements and standards.
 The portal will guide each exporter to discover their export readiness, set their export plan, conduct their market research, find potential buyers and adopt the appropriate approach to export pricing.
 It will help them learn about Free Trade Agreements, Quality Requirements and Standards, freight and logistics, export financing and shipping and export risks and mitigation.